 You can buy raw peony root but I wouldn’t know the first thing on how to prepare or eat it.
 White Peony Root extract, in capsule form, is the way I prefer to go.

 Can Feminizing Herbs Really Increase Estrogen?

 I think it would be more than fair to say that much of what you read regarding the effects that feminization herbs have on the male body is purely anecdotal.
 There is not nearly enough clinical research nor scientific facts to back up the many claims.

-Personally, I don’t believe that feminizing herbs should be looked upon as an across-the-board replacement to traditional HRT.
-Treat them rather as a milder, gentler and a maybe healthier approach to a doctor-prescribed regimen of hormone replacement therapy.
+Personally, I don’t believe that feminizing herbs should be looked upon as an across-the-board replacement to traditional FHT.
+Treat them rather as a milder, gentler and a maybe healthier approach to a doctor-prescribed regimen of feminizing hormone therapy.

-Or use them as a herbal-bridge to traditional HRT.
+Or perhaps use them as a herbal-bridge to traditional FHT.

-Because feminization herbs are naturally occuring—no prescription necessary—doesn’t mean that they should be taken lightly.
-On the contrary, some of the herbs I’ve mentioned here are remarkably potent, and deserve the required amount respect.
+Because feminization herbs are naturally occurring—no prescription necessary—doesn’t mean that they should be taken lightly.
+On the contrary, some of the herbs I’ve mentioned here are remarkably potent, and deserve the required amount or respect.

 If you do choose to experiment with any of these herbs that increase estrogen, my advice would be to monitor your dosage carefully.
 It can sometimes take a week or two for your body to adapt to them.

 When it comes to sissification, you gotta be patient.
 Any noticeable results when taking herbal supplements will take some time—and it’s usually longer than you might wish it to be.